jmonlong/manu-vggafannot/manuscript.md

 ### Coverage of seven functional datasets from ENCODE

-We aligned ATAC-seq datasets from 7 cell types to the draft human pangenome to produce coverage tracks as indexed GAF files.
+We aligned ATAC-seq datasets from 7 cell types[@encode;@encode_portal] to the draft human pangenome to produce coverage tracks as indexed GAF files.
 On average, there were about 475 thousand paths representing high read coverage which were 2.6 nodes (104.8 bases) long.
 On average, 63 thousand paths with high ATAC-seq read coverage traversed more three or more nodes, i.e. regions of the pangenome with variation (see Table @tbl:coverage_summary).